devorahst/Cardiac-Arrest-Visualization/README.md

 # Cardiac-Arrest-Visualization
 Create automated reports for individual cardiac arrest events.

-All import data should be formatted like the example file 'testData.csv'
+All import data should be formatted like the example file 'TestData.csv'